 Breakdown of QPU Access Time¶

-As illustrated in Figure 63, the time to execute a single QMI on a QPU, QPU access time, is broken into two parts: a one-time initialization step to program the QPU (blue), and typically multiple (\(R\)) per-sample times for the actual execution on the QPU (repeated multicolor).
+As illustrated in Figure 95, the time to execute a single QMI on a QPU, QPU access time, is broken into two parts: a one-time initialization step to program the QPU (blue) and typically multiple sampling times for the actual execution on the QPU (repeated multicolor).

-The end-to-end time for one sample is further broken into anneal (the anneal proper; green), readout (read the sample from the QPU; red), and thermalization (wait for the QPU to regain its initial temperature; pink).
-Note that these component times are calculated as average times per sample.
+The time for a single sample is further broken into anneal (the anneal proper; green), readout (read the sample from the QPU; red), and thermalization (wait for the QPU to regain its initial temperature; pink).
 Possible rounding errors mean that the sum of these times may not match the total sampling time reported.
-Thus, for total time \(T\), these times relate as follows: